-If this type fits your needs, I would recommend to purchase the Ka-Bar Fighting/Utility Serrated Edge Knife.
+If this type fits your needs, I would recommend to get Ka-Bar BK-10 Becker Crewman Fixed Blade Survival Knife:

 A Rambo knife is most often a hollow handle survival knife with a serrated edge.
 The Rambo knife rose to popularity in part due to the famous action movies, in which Vietnam veteran John Rambo is seen wielding a large survival knife.
 Not only does the movie series associate this survival knife with a paragon of survival and masculinity, but it also displays the many ways the knife can be used.

-You can purchase the Officially Licensed Rambo II MC-RB2 knife.
+You can actually purchase the Officially Licensed Rambo II MC-RB2 Survival Knife:

 Folding Survival Knife